freyr/panda/DESIGN.md

 * TargetFulfilment is keeping track of Pod progress and status

 ### OrderFulfilment
-* Represents (partial) scheduling of Jobs from single Order
+* Represents (partial) scheduling of Items from single Order
 * Is used to monitor Order progression and status
 * Is used to monitor Job progression and status